 This cool graphic from the Florida Fish and Wildlife Commission might help you distinguish which species’ nests you’re spotting, after the fact:

-While the nesting part is arguably the most important, the real fun begins when the sea turtle hatchlings start to emerge and scamper their way to the open ocean.
+While the nesting part is arguably the most important, the real fun begins when the sea turtle hatchlings start to emerge and scamper their way from the safety of the Cozumel turtle sanctuary beaches, and out into the open ocean.

 After a couple of months of incubation under the sand, the baby turtles break their own way out of their shells, struggle out of the hole and down through the beach sand, navigating various obstacles, and head directly out into the water.

 The sea turtle hatchlings can sense the direction of the water’s edge by heading for the brightest area, even though they usually begin this process just as the sun sets and into the evening.
 Any remaining sunlight or the moonlight reflecting off of the ocean surface is plenty for them to detect the direction of the shoreline.

-The season to volunteer to help the turtle hatchlings typically runs from very late July or early August, until the beginning of October.
+The Cozumel turtle hatching season and opportunities to volunteer to help the Cozumel turtle rescue efforts typically runs from very late July or early August, until the beginning of October.

 The Cozumel Museum and Parks Department (FPMC) also runs and maintains the Punta Sur Eco Park on the southernmost tip of the island.
 Punta Sur Park has a large number of turtle nests each year, and these nests are tagged and recorded by marine biologists and assistant staff at the island’s official ecology department.

 A typical volunteer session will involve you taking a van or bus down to Punta Sur Park, and observing as the staff members return to certain nests they’ve recorded earlier by date and coordinates, and that should be fully incubated and ready to hatch.
 They can usually find at least one or two that are active or candidates for their assistance.